rahulkrbxr/rahulkrbxr/README.md

 ---

 #### About Me
-  - 👀 I'm interested in field of Data Science and Software Development
+  - 👀 I'm interested in the field of Data Science and Software Development
   - 🌱 I’m currently learning Flutter and JavaScript
   - 👨‍🎓 I'm currently studying Computer Engineering from SPPU, Pune